FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Experiments

-\textbf{Qualitative Comparisons.} As shown in Figure~\ref{contractive}, we conduct extensive comparative experiments with state-of-the-art methods, covering various styles and diverse content images.
-The results of ``SDXL*" (e.g., rows 5,6) are highly sensitive to its hyperparameter $\delta$, resulting in significant variance in its stylized images.
-In contrast, FreeStyle achieves effective style transfer more consistently, demonstrating stronger robustness for images of varying content and across diverse style transfer tasks.
+\textbf{Qualitative Comparisons.} As shown in Fig.~\ref{contractive}, we conduct extensive comparative experiments with state-of-the-art methods, covering various styles and diverse content images.
 The results show the apparent advantages of our method over others, as it can reasonably modify shapes (e.g., rows 1,2,6), brushstrokes (e.g., rows 1-5), lines (e.g., rows 3,4), and colors (e.g., rows 1-6) to achieve superior artistic effects.
 In comparisons between our method and several others, it is noticeable that our approach more accurately achieves style expression (e.g., rows 2,3,6), especially in styles that are more challenging to transfer.
+In the results of the 5th line for both InST~\cite{InST} and DreamStyler~\cite{dreamstyler}, varying degrees of leakage issues were observed.
+In contrast, FreeStyle avoids such problems by not using style images for the injection of style information.
+Additionally, compared to our method, style transfer results of InST~\cite{InST} excessively and unnecessarily alter the content information.
+A key objective of style transfer tasks is to adapt to the target style while preserving the integrity of the content information as much as possible.
 Results from CAST~\cite{CAST} and StyTr$^2$~\cite{stytr2} are often marked by noticeable halo effects (e.g., rows 3,5,6) and are blurred (e.g., rows 2,6).
 In contrast, FreeStyle can produce clear stylized images without any noticeable halo effects.
-In summary, Figure~\ref{contractive} indicates that our method exhibits greater robustness, more accurate style expression, and more artistic style transfer effects.
+The transfer results of both CLIPstyler~\cite{clipstyler} and UDT2I~\cite{uncoverdis} exhibit issues of failed and inaccurate style expression.
+In summary, Fig.~\ref{contractive} indicates that our method exhibits greater robustness, more accurate style expression, and more artistic style transfer effects.